 Banking and Mortgage Law

 - Nathan L. Prescott obtained an Order of Dismissal in the United States District Court, Southern District of Mississippi, dismissing plaintiff’s complaint for $7,000,000.00 against the president of a local bank.

 - Ronald G. Peresich defended a Mississippi bank in 16 cases filed in state and federal court alleging various lender liability and RICO claims.
 After the defense won the first three cases, the remaining cases were all resolved for nuisance value and dismissed.

 - Stephen Peresich and Johanna McMullan successfully obtained Mississippi Supreme Court ruling finding Mississippi Forestry Commission employee did not act with reckless disregard related to an accident on a foggy morning.

-- Ron Peresich, Jr. and Lauren McCrory obtained a defense verdict in a Federal trial where Plaintiff alleged that a Defendant police officer acted with reckless disregard under the Mississippi Tort Claims Act by causing a serious automobile accident on the interstate.
+- Ron Peresich, Jr. obtained a defense verdict in a Federal trial where Plaintiff alleged that a Defendant police officer acted with reckless disregard under the Mississippi Tort Claims Act by causing a serious automobile accident on the interstate.